lonkaars/blog/posts/software.md

 - **Manga reader**: [tachiyomi](https://tachiyomi.org/)

 - **To-do lists**: [tasks.org](https://tasks.org/).
 This is easily the best to-do app I've ever used, and it integrated very well with etesync.

+	If you're cheap (like me), you can get 'free' pro by downloading this app through f-droid instead of the play store.
+It's still nice to donate.

 - **Smart home control**: [home assistant](https://www.home-assistant.io/).
 	[the whole spiel](/post/homeauto).